Behavior

 Regardless of breed, some dogs just have a needier personality and want to be with you.

 We are our dogs’ entire world.
 While we may have plenty of distractions in our lives, our dogs just have us.
 Because of this, they want to spend as much time by our side as possible.
 This is especially true if you have a day job, and your pup may not see you as much as they’d like to.
+No matter where you are walking to in your home, your pup will likely follow suit in order to spend time with their favorite person.
+If your dog is attached to your hip at all sides, they may simply love to be around you!

-They Want To Protect You
+3. They Want To Protect You

 Protective Dog Outdoors

-Some dogs are more protective in nature, and just want to be aware of their owner’s location.
+Some dogs are more protective in nature and just want to be aware of their owner’s location.

-A predator can easily sneak up on a dog when they are in a vulnerable state.
+A predator can easily sneak up on a dog when in a vulnerable state.
 Our dogs have this understanding ingrained into their minds.
 This is why you may catch your dog making eye contact with you while they are doing their business.
 This is a mutual understanding that you can alert them of any incoming dangers.
 Your dog may simply be following you in an effort to guard you during your vulnerable state.
 If it seems like your pup is standing guard at all times, they may be trying to protect you.

-They Are Curious
+4. They Are Curious

 Dog Looking Through Door